MaxSmile/Vasilkoff.com/_portfolio/bigmail-io.md

 ### Technology Stack Behind the Project
 Utilizing a robust array of technologies, the Big Mail Project is built to ensure a smooth user experience:

-- **Backend Foundation with Laravel & Node.js**: By combining Laravel's MVC architectural pattern with Node.js, we crafted a solid backend that supports the application's functionality.
+- **Backend Foundation with Laravel & NodeJS**: By combining Laravel's MVC architectural pattern with NodeJS, we crafted a solid backend that supports the application's functionality.
 - **Interactive UI with React & Next.js**: For the frontend, React and Next.js were chosen to provide a responsive and interactive interface, enhancing the overall user experience.
 - **Data Management with MongoDB & MySQL**: To handle data efficiently, MongoDB and MySQL were employed, offering a flexible and reliable database solution.
 - **Client-Side Dynamics with jQuery & Bootstrap**: jQuery and Bootstrap contribute to the project's dynamic and responsive design, ensuring compatibility across different devices and browsers.